 The foundation currently uses seven habitable houses which have been renovated on a very basic level to provide artists with accommodation and studio space.
 In recent years, the foundation has improved the general facilities by reinstating old water lines, rebuilding parts of the road network, constructing an outdoor kitchen and setting up a solar-powered electrical charging station.
 However, because of its remote location and being off-grid, the conditions remain very basic.
 Artists are offered a private room furnished with a desk, mattress, pillow, and sheets.

 Tsarino is a small village in the Bulgarian Rhodope Mountains, near to the Greek border.
-It was abandoned over thirty years ago due to a number of factors, one of which is its isolated setting amongst hills and forests.
-Over time, most original inhabitants moved to Chorbadzhjisko.
-This is a nearby town revolving around agriculture, growing predominately peppers and tobacco.
+It was abandoned over thirty years ago by all original inhabitants except one.
+This was due to a combination of factors, one of which is its isolated setting amongst hills and forests.
+Over time, most original inhabitants moved to Chorbadzhiysko, a nearby town revolving around agriculture, growing predominately peppers and tobacco.
 Tsarino (its previous name in Turkish was Hasyurt) belongs to a Pomak community of Muslim Bulgarians.
 Pomaks are a minority group living side by side with the ethnic Turkish community, making up over half of the population in this region.

-Though abandoned (apart from one original inhabitant) and lacking basic utilities such as running water and electricity, Tsarino is still of significance to the communities of the area.
+Although abandoned, Tsarino is still of significance to the communities of the area.
 Its mosque and graveyard are still maintained and used.
 Some families visit their houses, pick fruits or ‘park’ their cows in the village.
 The animals can take care of themselves and use the empty houses as their homes.
-In recent years, the local community has showed a growing interest in Tsarino.
+In recent years, the local community has shown a growing interest in Tsarino.
 Previous inhabitants of Tsarino have taken initiatives to restore their houses or a stretch of road.

 Update my listing